AmirHammoutene/RiseOfEnigmas/readme.txt

 ...but more types of enigmas are coming soon

+Itch.io link for download installer (Windows only for the moment): https://amirhammoutene.itch.io/rise-of-enigmas GitHub link for sources : https://github.com/AmirHammoutene/RiseOfEnigmas
 ----------
 Under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 Please read licence.txt file